ipcrm/ipcrm-change_window/README.markdown

 Why?

 The original reason for this module was to use it in conjunction with the `trlinkin/noop` module.
-However, you can actually use the function withs any resource that you need to be sensitive to change windows by simply wrapping that resource declaration with some conditional logic.
+However, you can actually use the functions with any resource that you need to be sensitive to change windows by simply wrapping that resource declaration with some conditional logic.

 The module is made up of two functions and a defined class.
 The functions, [change_window](#change_window)() and [merge_change_windows](#merge_change_windows)(), allow the comparison of a change window schedule against the current time to determine if the run is within the change window ('true'), or outside the change window ('false').
 The change_window function checks against a single window definition, while the merge_change_window function will check a list windows and return 'true' if any one of them is true.

-The defined type [change_window::apply](#change_windowapply) will accept a hiera key and a list of classes.
-The hiera key is used to lookup a list of change windows to check.
+The defined type [change_window::apply](#change_windowapply) will accept an array of change windows and a list of classes.
 The class list is then included into the catalog with the noop() mode set appropriately.
-This function is intended for use during role definition and allows change window control over some or all of the profiles within the role.
+This define is intended for use during role definition and allows change window control over some or all of the profiles within the role.
 Keeping the role definition tidy and allowing some classes to function without change control.
 A handy feature when you have changes that you wish applied all the time.

 *IMPORTANT:* Remember that if you are _within_ the change window then the value returned by the functions is a String containing _'true'_, otherwise it returns _'false'_.